armichaud/android_to_do_list_app/README.md

 ## Feature Goals:

-- [ ] Users can add to do list items
+- [x] Users can add to do list items
-- [ ] Users can mark or unmark their to do list items as Done.
+- [x] Users can mark or unmark their to do list items as Done.
-- [ ] Done items have an animated transition to the Done list, and have text crossed out.
+- [ ] Done items have an animated transition to the Done list.
+- [x] Done items have text crossed out.
 - [ ] Items can be deleted.
 - [ ] List items persist across sessions via device storage.
 - [ ] Custom icon on splash screen